Jenelle Evans Custody Battle: Is Barbara Keeping Jace To Stay On ‘Teen Mom’ And Get Fame?

 Jenelle Evans recently gave birth to her third child, a little baby girl, and she is the only child that Jenelle has full custody of as she lives with the girl’s father, David Eason.
 When Evans had her second son, Kaiser, with Nathan Griffith, she thought that she had found the one.
 But after he was caught cheating, Jenelle wanted out.
-She has since found love again and she hopes that he’s the one for her.
+She has since found love again, and she hopes that he’s the one for her.
 While Nathan keeps going back to court in hopes of getting more time with Kaiser, Jenelle’s biggest custody battle is with her own mother over her first-born son, Jace.

 According to a new tweet, Jenelle Evans is now revealing that she filed documents back in January 2015 in hopes of getting her son back, but it has now been postponed until May.
-It is odd that her mother doesn’t want to cooperate in hanging Jace over to his biological mother.
+It is odd that her mother doesn’t want to cooperate in handing Jace over to his biological mother.
 And now, Teen Mom 2 stars are thinking that she may be keeping Jace for fame and financial reasons.

 “About about Jace’s case… it has been continued again from Jan.
 Until May!
 Still haven’t seen the judge once since filing in 2015,” Jenelle Evans revealed on Twitter in regards to her custody case, where she’s trying to get Jace back into her primary care, to which one person speculated that Barbara was trying to keep Jace to stay relevant on Teen Mom 2.